abikesa/shell/index.md

 # 30 `ghp-import -n -p -f _build/html`

 Certainly!
-Let's go through the process of setting up your workflow on your new Studio Pro and MacBookPro from scratch, step by step.
+Let's go through the process of setting up your workflow on your new Studio Pro and MacBookPro from scratch, step by step. **(Later create a hybrid of `#30` & `#31` for optimal setup process)**

 ### Step 1: Install Homebrew
 Homebrew is a package manager for macOS that makes installing third-party software easy.